loda-lang/loda-programs/programs/oeis/list3.md

 * [A312475](http://oeis.org/A312475) ([L14 program](312/A312475.asm)): Coordination sequence Gal.3.16.1 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A312484](http://oeis.org/A312484) ([L18 program](312/A312484.asm)): Coordination sequence Gal.5.81.5 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A312506](http://oeis.org/A312506) ([L29 program](312/A312506.asm)): Coordination sequence Gal.5.109.1 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
+* [A312507](http://oeis.org/A312507) ([L39 program](312/A312507.asm)): Coordination sequence Gal.6.245.1 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A312549](http://oeis.org/A312549) ([L29 program](312/A312549.asm)): Coordination sequence Gal.4.61.1 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A312555](http://oeis.org/A312555) ([L51 program](312/A312555.asm)): Coordination sequence Gal.5.110.1 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A312655](http://oeis.org/A312655) ([L21 program](312/A312655.asm)): Coordination sequence Gal.4.62.1 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.